-Lions Place Three Players On 7-AA All District Ball Team
+Lions Place Three Players On 7-AA All District Ball Team Martinez of Ozona, and center,

-Monday morning and made their selections for the All-District team.
+Monday morning and made their selections for the All-Dis-

 Ozona placed three players on the all-district team for this year.

 Romaldo Cervantez, 150pound Ozona High School junior of Big Lake, Putt Choate of was a unanimous choice for runningback.
 Melecio Martinez, homa, and James Taylor of